 - Hiring an experienced legal team is essential to investigate, gather evidence, and present the case against a nursing home.
 We understand nursing home residents are extremely vulnerable.
 We will fight for the rights of you and your loved ones.

-CONTACT A DENVER INJURY ATTORNEY AT BURG SIMPSON TODAY
+CONTACT A DENVER NURSING HOME ABUSE LAWYER AT BURG SIMPSON TODAY

-If you have a loved one you suspect of elder neglect or abuse, Burg Simpson can help.
+If you have a loved one you suspect is experiencing elder neglect or abuse, one of our nursing home abuse attorneys at Burg Simpson can help.

 The biggest mistake you can make is to try to handle this on your own.
 Call the personal injury lawyers in Denver for help today at 303-792-5595 and receive a free, no-obligation consultation.